Agent X (TV series): Critical reception

-On Metacritic, the show holds a rating of 43/100, based on 15 reviews.
-On Rotten Tomatoes, it has a 28% approval rating based on 18 reviews, with an average rating of 5.8/10.
-The critics' consensus reads: "Unintentionally hilarious, poorly paced, and overall redundant, Agent X is a secret agent drama that should have remained secret."

-The New York Times said in a review of the series "Without the jokey bravado (or high production values) of Strike Back or the charming wonkiness of Warehouse 13, the only claim Agent X has on our attention is Ms. Stone.
+The New York Times said in a review of the series: "Without the jokey bravado (or high production values) of Strike Back or the charming wonkiness of Warehouse 13, the only claim Agent X has on our attention is Ms. Stone.
 Even that is tenuous — while her performance loosens up a bit across the first four episodes, her screen time appears to shrink."

 Variety wrote in their review "Possessing some of the flavor of National Treasure, Agent X takes the amusing step of investing the Vice President's office with secret constitutional powers, all for the purpose of concocting a Yankee version of James Bond.
 And wonder of wonders, it mostly works, at least initially, combining a sense of playfulness with bountiful action and, less successfully, a sweeping conspiracy.

 The Wall Street Journal called Agent X an "improbable but high-action thriller."
 Also saying "This light and fast-moving version of an America-in-peril espionage thriller doesn't really deal in moral ambiguity and shades of gray."